aarshpatel/upTODAYte/README.md

 * Articles are represented by markers that are overlayed on a world map, indicating the location in which the story took place
 * Clicking on a marker will show more details about the story or event that took place at that marker location
 * If users only need a quick preview of the story, hovering over the marker with a cursor will reveal a tooltip containing the title of the news article
-* "What did I miss?!" feature contains a short summary of all the relevant information that occured in the past day
+* "What did I miss!" feature contains a short summary of all the relevant information that occured in the past day

 ## Getting Started